ec-jrc/lisflood-model/index.md

   9        \-
   10       \-

 Here, maps are defined *only* for time steps 1, 4 and 7.
-In this case, LISFLOOD will use the map values of *pr000000.001* during time steps 1, 2 and 3, those of *pr000000.004* during time steps 4, 5 and 6, and those of *pr000000.007* during time

-steps 7, 8, 9 and 10.
+In this case, LISFLOOD will use the map values of *pr000000.001* during time steps 1, 2 and 3, those of *pr000000.004* during time steps 4, 5 and 6, and those of *pr000000.007* during timesteps 7, 8, 9 and 10.
 Since both regular and sparse stacks can be combined within one single run, sparse stacks can be very useful to save disk space.
 For instance, LISFLOOD always needs the *average daily* temperature, even when the model is run on an hourly time step.
-So, instead of defining 24 identical maps for each hour, you can simply define 1 for the first hour of each day and leave out the rest, for
+So, instead of defining 24 identical maps for each hour, you can simply define 1 for the first hour of each day and leave out the rest, for instance:
-instance:

   **t **   **map name**
 -------- --------------